mplavala/webpconverter/README.md

 The plugin work out of the box and converts all jpeg and png images to the WebP format.
 The plugin looks for images in `<img src="...">` and `<video poster="...">`.

 The converted images are saved in assets/.webp folder to be used again.
-The plugin checks if the image is not outdated, but remove the cache every now and then is recomended.
+The plugin checks if the image is not outdated, but removing the cache every now and then is recomended.

 ## Usage